 2) Should the value of a statistical life be different across people?
 For example, perhaps reducing the risks faced by a child who lacks capacity to weigh and measure risk should be weight more heavily than risks faced by an adult.
 Or perhaps reducing the risks for a young adult, with a long life expectancy, should carry a higher value than reducing the risks faced by an elderly person.
 This point seems logically sound, but administratively and politically difficult.

 3) If the reduction in risk is based on willingness to pay, then don't those with low incomes end up with less protection than those with higher incomes?
 Sunstein faces up to this point and accepts it.
 As he writes: "The reason is not that poor people are less valuable than rich people.
 It is that no one, rich or poor, should be forced to pay more than she is willing to pay for the reduction of risks."
 Guaranteeing low-income people a level of safety where the costs are higher than what they wish to pay ultimately doesn't make sense.
 "Government does not require people to buy Volvos, even if Volvos would reduce statistical risks.
 If government required everyone to buy Volvos, it would not be producing desirable redistribution.
 A uniform VSL has some of the same characteristics as a policy that requires people to buy Volvos.
-In principle, the government should force exchanges only on terms that people find acceptable, at least if it is genuinely
+In principle, the government should force exchanges only on terms that people find acceptable, at least if it is genuinelyconcerned with their welfare."

 4) What if the costs of risk reduction are carried by one group, but the benefits are received by another?
 Sunstein points out that in some cases, like regulation of drinking water, much of the cost of safer water is passed along in the form of higher water prices, and thus paid by everyone.
 Similarly, the cost of the worers' compensation program basically means that the benefits received by (nonunionized) workers are essentially offset by lower take-home pay.
 However, in regulation of air pollution, it's quite possible that the costs are spread across companies that pollute and their shareholders, while the benefits are realized by people regardless of income.
 Here, Sunstein points to the classic and controversial argument that if overall benefits for society exceed overall costs to society, even if there are some individual winners and losers, the policy can be justified.
 But he argues that redistribution is not the right goal for regulatory policy: "It is important to see that the best response to unjustified inequality is a redistributive income tax, not regulation – which is a crude and potentially counterproductive redistributive tool ..."

-6) Instead of thinking about willingness to pay to reduce risk, the problem instead should be formulated as one of rights: that is, people have a right not to have certain risks imposed on them.
+6) Instead of thinking about willingness to pay to reduce risk, the problem instead can be formulated as one of rights: that is, people have a right not to have certain risks imposed on them.
 Sunstein argues that this idea of rights applies in situations where the risk is extremely high, but doesn't apply well to issues of changes in statistically small risks.
 He further argues that if the issue is one of rights, then the cost-benefit calculation no longer applies (as implied in the DoT quotation above).
 Sunstein notes that in issues involving, say race and gender discrimination or sexual harassment, we quite rightly don't apply a cost-benefit calculation.
 But a regulatory issue like what kinds of bumpers should be put on cars to reduce risks during a crash is not a "right" in this sense, and so a cost-benefit calculation becomes appropriate.

 Ultimately, Sunstein is a supporter of using the value of a statistical life in setting regulatory policy.
 As he notes, there are easier and harder cases for applying this principle.
 What he doesn't emphasize in this article is that if we can figure out which regulations have greater benefits for their cost, and which regulations have lower benefits for their cost, we should then be able to tighten up the very cost-effective regulations and loosen up the cost-ineffective regulations, and end up helping more people at the same or even lower cost.